OrdinaryMagician/swwmgzlib_m/README.md

-This repository contains shared code and assets used by all **SWWM GZ** side mods *(**Red Oni**, **Red-Eyed Rampage**, **Red Star of Innocence**)*.
+This repository contains shared code and assets used by all **Codename: Demolitionist** side mods *(**Red Oni**, **Red-Eyed Rampage**, **Red Star of Innocence**)*.

 It is meant to be merged into them when building a mod archive.
 Note that due to how **ZScript** class extending works, this can't be loaded as a folder, you have to build a pk3/pk7 archive, otherwise **GZDoom** will complain and quit out.

 Shared code and assets are added and tweaked as needed by the side mods.
-In most cases code will be 1:1 to **SWWM GZ** itself, unless some specific changes are needed.
+In most cases code will be 1:1 to the main mod itself, unless some specific changes are needed.
 Additionally, several features have been stripped, as they are unused in these mods.

 Functions that must be extended: